apache/arrow/docs/source/python/timestamps.rst

   0 2018-12-31 16:00:00 2019-01-01

-Note that the surprising shift for aware doesn't happen when the session time zone is UTC (but it still loses an explicit time zone):
+Note that the surprising shift for aware doesn't happen when the session time zone is UTC (but the timestamps still become "time zone naive"):

 ::